Why "Sea of Insanity"?

 Re: Finn's confrontation with Gil in "Guy Talk": Is Finn trying for "tough love" here, or is he just being a bastard?

-Well, you can draw your own conclusions, but I went at it from the angle that at least a third of the conversation was unnecessarily malicious.
+You can draw your own conclusions, but I pesonally went at it from the angle that at least a third of the conversation was unnecessarily malicious.
 That doesn't mean he can't be (or indeed, isn't) a decent guy, but you have to remember that everyone has their trouble spots, and I have yet to meet a person who can be decent to absolutely everyone 24/7.
-It's also my sad little dream to have characters that are sympathetic while actually being realistic . . . which involves them occasionally acting like assholes and holding beliefs that not everyone else ascribes to.
-Genuinely "nice" characters are frankly rather boring, which is why there aren't many in the strip.
-(So far we have essentially Gil and the Sibyl, and, like many nice people, they've discovered this trait can lead to unexpected problems.)
+It's also my sad little dream to have characters that are relatable while still being realistic . . . which involves them occasionally acting like assholes and holding beliefs that not everyone else ascribes to.
+Through-and-through "nice" characters are frankly rather boring, which is why there aren't many in the strip.

 Hey, Gil looks like The Incredible Mr. Limpet.

 Yeah, go figure.
 I did see the movie, but it was a pretty long time ago -- I don't think I was even thinking about it when I created Gil.
-Possibly the character design seeped into my subconscious (hey, it worked with Greek mythology), or possibly it's just that there are only so many ways of drawing a simplified fish.
+Possibly the character design seeped into my subconscious (like what happened with the Greek mythology), or possibly it's just that there are only so many ways of drawing a simplified fish.
 It was unintentional, though.

 What color is Gilfish?